Research

 Peer-reviewed papers (single-authored)

-‘Inefficacy, Pre-emption and Structural Injustice’, forthcoming, Proceedings of the Aristotelian Society.
+‘Inefficacy, Pre-emption and Structural Injustice’, 2023, Proceedings of the Aristotelian Society, 123 (3), pp. 395–404.
 I argue that the phenomenon of pre-emption raises a problem for act-consequentialism, and connect this with the literature on structural injustice.

 ‘Against Commitment’, 2022, Philosophical Studies, 179 (12), pp. 3511–3534.
 I defend utilitarianism against Bernard Williams’s charge that it is incompatible with commitment, by drawing on socialist thought to argue that commitment, as he conceives it, is unattractive for socially connected beings.